Whiz Kids (baseball): Final game against Brooklyn

-No one in the Phillies clubhouse knew who would pitch the final game of the season against the Dodgers, except Sawyer, until an hour before the game, when the manager handed Roberts the ball.
+No one in the Phillies clubhouse knew who would pitch the final game of the season against the Brooklyn Dodgers, except Sawyer, until an hour before the game, when the manager handed Roberts the ball.
 Opposing Roberts was Newcombe, who had opened the season against the Phillies in their 9–1 victory.
 Roberts walked a batter in the bottom of the first inning, but no other runners reached base for Brooklyn until the fourth inning.
 The Phillies had four baserunners on three singles and a walk against Newcombe, but no one advanced beyond first base.
 In the bottom of the fourth, Pee Wee Reese hit a double for the Dodgers, but Roberts retired the next three batters in order.
 In the sixth inning, Sisler was on base, having hit a single through the gap into right field between first baseman Gil Hodges and second baseman Jackie Robinson.
 Jones singled to left field, driving him in for the first run of the game; his hit has been called "the most important in Phillies history to that point".
 The Dodgers tied the game on a home run by Reese in the bottom of the sixth; the ball landed on a ledge in right-center field and, caught by a wire screen along the foul line, stayed in play but out of Del Ennis' reach.